-What community members are saying: What barriers do citizens in Region Nine face in terms of accessing high-speed internet?
-Only internet access available is not high-speed internet.
-Lack of fiber away from cities and some major roadways.
-Cell hotspots are also limited.
-Comp olete lack of options for some areas due to geography and topography.
-Consi istency and quality of broadband RDOF is holding up our plans.
+What barriers do citizens in Region Nine face in terms of accessing high-speed internet?

+- Only internet access available is not high-speed internet. - Lack of fiber away from cities and some major roadways.
+Cell hotspots are also limited. - Complete lack of options for some areas due to geography and topography. - Consistency and quality of broadband - RDOF is holding up our plans.
 We do not know when those funds would be awarded its significant funds for our county.
 Our 2020 b2b not awarded due to this question.
-Much interest in using new federal \$ but RDOF award pending stalls our planning.
-High ; fees in areas where options are limited.
-Need fiber directly to home because of barriers that block towers.
-Of course, cost is always a concern. again Location
+Much interest in using new federal \$ but RDOF award pending stalls our planning. - High fees in areas where options are limited. - Need fiber directly to home because of barriers that block towers.
+Of course, cost is always a concern. - Cost again.
+Location